auth0/auth0-spa-js/FAQ.md

 ## How to use from a CDN

-There are two ways to use our SDK when you want to rely on a Content Delivery Network to host the bundle and not install our SDK through the npn registry.
+There are two ways to use our SDK when you want to rely on a Content Delivery Network to host the bundle and not install our SDK through the npm registry.

 ### Using our own CDN bundle